 - Preheat the oven to 350F.

-- In a large skillet, heat ½ Tbsp butter.
+- In a large skillet, heat 1 Tbsp butter.
 Add the diced onion and sauté over medium-high heat until the onions are golden, 3-5 minutes.
 Add the ground beef and brown the beef until it is cooked through.
+Add the paprika, thyme, and salt.
+Taste and adjust the seasonings as desired.

 - Pour the onion and beef mixture into the bottom of a greased 8x8 baking dish.
 Evenly distribute the corn over the meat.
-Finally, dollop the potatoes over the corn, spreading them even to create a top crust.
+Finally, dollop the potatoes over the corn, spreading them to create an even top crust.

 - Place the dish in the oven and bake for 30-40 minutes, until the top is golden brown.